xelphene/infosecdocs/weblogic_cve_2019-2729/index.md

 request to POST /wls-wsat/CoordinatorPortType.
 The entire resulting HTTP request should look just like the example above but much longer.

-The server will return a 500 response, however the command should execute anyway.
+The server will return a 500 response, however you should see your DNS lookup and therefore now have remote command execution.